Soundbars

 Check current price on Amazon.

-JBL Bar 700MK2-7.1 Channel Soundbar System
+JBL Bar 700MK2 7.1 Channel Soundbar System

 Check current price on Amazon.

-JBL Bar 1300XMK2-11.1.4 Channel Soundbar System
+JBL Bar 1300XMK2 11.1.4 Channel Soundbar System

 Check current price on Amazon.

-Samsung Q-Series Soundbar HW-Q990H 11.1.4ch
+Samsung HW-Q990H 11.1.4ch Soundbar System

 Check current price on Amazon.